-For me, struggle can be a breeding ground of creativity.
-In this fertile place of discovery, I grow attached to a painting process that oscillates between accurate visual representation and invented abstract forms.
-Visually, I desire to create a layered accumulation of paint and memories, a woven tapestry that captures a deeper and holistic view of my subjects.
-My hope is to explore the transformation between invention and perception.
-Often, I feel I fall short of this goal.
+Several years ago, I returned home to the house where I grew up.
+Since that time, I have been creating paintings, drawings, and photographs of my 80-year-old father.
+My recent work strives to balance perceived form with painterly invention developed during the painting process.
+My color wobbles between bright synthetic hues representative of computer monitors to neutrals that I associate more frequently with Kansas, my father, and his home.
+I grow attached to a painting process that oscillates between accurate visual representation and invented abstract forms.
+Shapes come together, forms materialize….then fall apart.
+As this process unfolds I desire to create a layered accumulation of paint and memories, a woven tapestry that captures a deeper and holistic view of my subjects.
+I hope to explore the transformation between invention and perception.
+Often, I feel I fall short of my goal.
 However, I do believe the record of my effort reverberates with its own psychological strength.